What is Japanese knotweed?

 - Roots are coarse, perennial rhizomes which are yellow when cut.
 They grow up to three metres deep and spread many metres from the parent plant.

 Image top & above: Japanese knotweed leaves & infestation, © Chris Moore.

 Japanese knotweed in Tasmania

-- Japanese knotweed occurs in northern Tasmania, mostly in garden situations.
-Japanese knotweed has not been recorded in the north-west or in the south of Tasmania.
+- Japanese knotweed occurs in the north and south of Tasmania, mostly in garden situations.
+Japanese knotweed has not been recorded in the north-west of Tasmania.